ErrorTzy/writings/notes/Logic/Assignment10.md

 **Problem 2**: It is computable.
 Let's call the universal machine $U$.
 We can easily design the following machines:

-1. Machine $A$ which one input into two duplicates
+1. Machine $A$ which turns one input into two duplicates
-0. Machine $B$ which, if there's no output then keep it so.
+2. Machine $B$ which, if there's no output then keep it so.
 If there is, replace it with 1

 Now we concatenate $A-U-B$.
 This computes $t(e)$.